As nurses demand fair wages and raise understaffing concerns, many have opted for one of two options: becoming a travel nurse or striking.

 Some nurses are striking because the unions that negotiate their contracts have been unable to come to an agreement with the hospital administrations.

 Since the hospitals won’t meet their demands and nurses are critical to the functioning of a healthcare facility, it forces the hospitals to hire more expensive replacements.
-These are typically travel nurses or temporary workers.
+These temporary replacement workers are usually hired through travel nursing agencies.

 Better Pay And Benefits